samwize/wwdc-dl/README.md

 This CLI tool helps to download WWDC videos and PDF easily.

-And is totally built with Swift 3 scripts!
+And is totally built with ~~Swift 3~~ Swift 4 scripts!

 _This started as a quick hack at 4am.
 [Read more](http://samwize.com/2016/06/16/swift-script-to-download-all-wwdc-2016-videos-and-pdfs-automatically/)._

-Works for **WWDC 2017**, all the way to WWDC 2014.
+Works for **WWDC 2018**, all the way to WWDC 2014.

 ## Setup youtube-dl

-WWDC 2017 streams in HLS. `youtube-dl` is used to conveniently download HLS streams (unless if you know a the Swift way to download HLS, let me know)!
+Since WWDC 2017, the streams are in HLS. `youtube-dl` is used to conveniently download HLS streams (if you know the Swift way to download HLS, let me know)!

 Install [youtube-dl](https://rg3.github.io/youtube-dl/):

     sudo curl -L https://yt-dl.org/downloads/latest/youtube-dl -o /usr/local/bin/youtube-dl
     sudo chmod a+rx /usr/local/bin/youtube-dl